Justin-Bento/portfolio-site/src/content/projects/project-3.md

 ---
 title: 'ParkSmart'
-Description: 'ParkSmart is a parking app designed for Humber College.
+description: 'ParkSmart is a parking app designed for Humber College.
 It allows students to pay parking tickets, manage processing and revenue, and track active parking time logs.'
 publishDate: 'Oct 2 2023'
 isFeatured: true
 seo: